 Where am I?

-Using the following clues (the map above is purely decorative) in combination with Street View and tools suc as MAPfrappe, work out my location.
+Using the following clues (the map above is purely decorative) in combination with Street View and tools such as MAPfrappe, work out my location.

-Using the following clues (the map above is purely decorative) in combination with Street View and tools suc as MAPfrappe, work out my location.
+Using the following clues (the map above is purely decorative) in combination with Street View and tools such as MAPfrappe, work out my location.

 This week’s handmade co-op puzzle won’t defox itself.
 If you’re a dab hand at quizzes, lateral thinking, and search engine sleuthing, why not help out.

-Using the following clues (the map above is purely decorative) in combination with Street View, work out my location.
+Using the following clues (the map above is purely decorative) in combination with Street View and tools such as MAPfrappe, work out my location.